 Inside of the Parlor Car 85 Marion.

-On the way there, we passed a Live Steamer that hauls the kids around on a miniature route.
+Next we went to the 12:00 PM shop tour and on the way there, we passed a live steamer that pulls the children around on a miniature railway.

-Inside we found another Thomas the Tank Engine which is of the four dummy versions which mean they don't steam and can't move by themselves.
+Inside we found another Thomas the Tank Engine, which is of the four dummy versions which means they do not steam and can not move by themselves.
 There are currently five Thomas the Tank Engines in North America and only one can steam live down the tracks.

-Inside the Machine Shop, one of the Strasburg Railroad small diesel engines.
+Inside the machine shop, Tim Heller was our tour guide, showed us one of Strasburg Railroad's small diesel engines.

 View inside the Machine Shop.